DUB - SFO

 The average price of all round-trip flights from Dublin to San Francisco clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to San Francisco on a Tuesday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Saturday is the most expensive day to fly from Dublin to San Francisco.
-For your return ticket, we recommend flying on a Monday and avoiding Sundays for the best deals.
+On the other hand, Sunday is the most expensive day to fly from Dublin to San Francisco.
+For your return ticket, we recommend flying on a Monday and avoiding Wednesdays for the best deals.

 What is the cheapest month to fly from Dublin to San Francisco?